yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2021/01/24/the_declaration_of_independence.md

 author: ["yingwang"]
 categories:
   - Books
-title: "Book Review: \"The Declaration of Independence, with Short Biographies of its Signers\", by Applewood Books"
+title: 'Book Review: "The Declaration of Independence, with Short Biographies of its Signers", by Applewood Books'
 date: "2021-01-24T17:31:05-05:00"
 draft: false
 ---